Sksandy17/Leetcode-Series/README.md

 - Difficult: Easy
 - Language: Java
-- Approach: Reverse the number and compare it with the original number
+- Approach: Reverse the number and compare it with the original number.
 - Time Complexity: O(log n)
 - Space Complexity: O(1)